A Berger-Wang formula for impulsive switched systems: Introduction

-In order to characterize the stability of systems of the form~\eqref{impulsive},} we first examine a general class of discrete-time switched systems, referred to as {\it weighted discrete-time switched systems}.
-More precisely, given a family ${\cal N}\subset M_d(\R)\times\R_{\ge 0}$, we consider the following class of discrete-time systems
+In order to characterize the stability of systems of the form~\eqref{impulsive}, we first examine a general class of discrete-time switched systems, referred to as {\it weighted discrete-time switched systems}.
+More precisely, given a {set ${\cal N}$ made of pairs $(N,\tau)$ where $N$ is a $d\times d$ matrix and $\tau$ a nonnegative scalar, we consider the following class of systems

-where the transition from $x(k)$ to $x(k+1)$ takes a time duration $\tau(k)$.
+where the transition from $x(k)$ to $x(k+1)$ takes a time duration $\tau_k$, also called \emph{weight of the $k$th mode}}.
 A standard discrete-time switched system can be seen as a special case of system~\eqref{weighted}, in which each mode has a unit weight.
 The notion of exponential stability of weighted discrete-time switched systems is defined in a manner analogous to the classical (unit-weight) case.
 It is important to note that the stability and instability of systems such as~\eqref{weighted} are independent of the weights (cf.~\cite{chitour2021switching}).
-However, the exponential growth rate, which is formally defined and studied in~\cite{chitour2021switching}, depends fundamentally on the associated weights.
-For this class of systems, we develop here two main results.
-The first result is a converse Lyapunov theorem characterizing the stability of~\eqref{weighted} through the existence of a smooth Lyapunov function with suitable conditions.
-The second result is a Berger--Wang-type formula~\cite{berger1992bounded} establishing the equality, under a suitable irreducibility condition, between two measures of asymptotic stability associated with system \eqref{weighted}: the first one based on the operator norm and the other on the spectral radius.
-This result plays a key role in the stability analysis of system~\eqref{weighted}.
-Similar types of results have been studied in \cite{WIRTH200217} in the context of discrete inclusions, for linear switched dynamical systems on graphs in~\cite{CICONE2018165}, and have been extended in \cite{dai2014robust, kozyakin2014berger} for Markovian systems.
+However, the exponential growth rate, which is formally defined and studied in~\cite{chitour2021switching}, depends fundamentally on the associated weights. { For this class of systems, we establish a Berger–Wang–type formula \cite{berger1992bounded} which, under a suitable irreducibility assumption, equates two notions of asymptotic stability for system \eqref{weighted}: one based on the operator norm and the other on the spectral radius.} This result plays a key role in the stability analysis of system~\eqref{weighted}.
+Similar types of results have been studied in \cite{WIRTH200217} in the context of discrete inclusions, for linear switched dynamical systems on graphs in~\cite{CICONE2018165}, and have been extended in \cite{dai2014robust,kozyakin2014berger} to Markovian systems. { Berger--Wang type formulas have both theoretical and computational interest: they provide a characterization of the asymptotic exponential rate based on periodic signals that allows a structural understanding of growth phenomena and justifies numerical methods based on spectral techniques \cite{jungers,jungers-jsr-toolbox}.
+An important theoretical application of the Berger--Wang formula is the continuity of the maximal Lyapunov exponent, as presented in Section~\ref{ssec:continuity}.
+Another motivation for us comes from~\cite{singular-preprint}, where stability criteria for hybrid linear systems subject to singular perturbations are obtained thanks to the stability analysis of auxiliary systems of the form~\eqref{impulsive}. }

 Returning to system~\eqref{impulsive}, we consider its associated weighted discrete-time switched system with modes from